BlueStarOne/VU-Stats/README.md

 # VU-Stats
-Python programs to calculate you total progression in Vector Unit's games
+Python programs to calculate your total progression in Vector Unit's games

 ## About the project